Floyd Cramer: Biography

 Cramer had released records under his own name since the early 1950s and became well known following the release of "Last Date", a 45-rpm single, released by RCA Victor in 1960.
 The instrumental piece exhibited a relatively new concept in piano playing known as the "slip note" style.
 The record went to number two on the Billboard Hot 100 pop music chart, sold over one million copies, and was awarded a gold disc.
-The song was kept out of the number 1 position by Elvis Presley's "Are You Lonesome Tonight".
-The session pianist for Elvis's recording of that #1 song, in a very early morning session (about 4:00 AM) at RCA Studio B in Nashville, was none other than Floyd Cramer himself.
+The song was kept out of the number one position by Elvis Presley's "Are You Lonesome Tonight?"
+The session pianist for Presley's recording, in an early morning session (about 4:00 AM) at RCA Studio B in Nashville, was Cramer himself.

 In 1961, Cramer had a hit with "On the Rebound", which went to number 4, and number 1 on the UK Singles Chart. ("On the Rebound" was featured during the opening credits of the 2009 Oscar-nominated film An Education, which was set in England in 1961.)
 Also in 1961, Cramer had a hit with "San Antonio Rose" (number 8).

 By the mid-1960s, Cramer had become a respected performer, making numerous albums and touring with guitar maestro Chet Atkins and saxophonist Boots Randolph, sometimes headlining and sometimes as the opening act for Eddy Arnold.
 Cramer also performed with them as a member of the Million Dollar Band.

-Cramer died of lung cancer on New Year's Eve, 1997 at the age of 64.
+Cramer died of lung cancer on New Year's Eve, 1997, at the age of 64.
 He was interred in the Spring Hill Cemetery in the Nashville suburb of Madison, Tennessee.